eramons/techblog/content/post/thinkpadw500.md

 I mainly followed the instructions on the coreboot documentation.

 _NOTE: I already had the build dependencies installed on my laptop.
-See older blog post "Build Coreboot"_
+See previous blog post "Build Coreboot"._

 ### 3.1.
 Source and tools